 Is it Possible to Budget Travel to Pangong Lake ?

 Yes, it is absolutely possible to travel on a budget to Pangong Tso.
 Just keep the following suggestions in mind –

-If traveling solo, use public transport for cheap travel options or make contact with other fellow travelers so that you can share a cab.
-Speak with travel agents since they can help you provide contact numbers of other solo travelers.
+If traveling solo, use public transport for cheap travel options, or make contact with other fellow travelers so that you can share a cab.
+Speak with travel agents since they can help you with contact numbers of other solo travelers.

-Budget accommodation, camp and cottages with attached bathrooms in Spangmik can range from INR 2k to INR 3k per night.
+Budget accommodation, camp and cottages with attached bathrooms in Spangmik can range from 2,000-3,000 INR per night.
 Home stays without food can be as nominal as 800INR.
 Though they allow maximum three people in a cottage, you can always negotiate and manage four people in a cottage with an extra bed.

 Pangong Lake and Bollywood

 A lot of Bollywood movies have had various scenes shot at the picturesque Pangong lake.
 However, the lake rose in popularity after Aamir Khan starring movie, ‘The Three Idiots’ was shot there.
 The region has witnessed a heavy increase in visitors ever since.
 It is our duty as travelers to keep the lake clean.

 Here are the answers to some of the most commonly asked questions about visiting Pangong lake.

 |How is Pangong lake in winter?|